Xuefeng-Zhu/javascript-stars/README.md

 * [Sequence](https://github.com/IanLunn/Sequence) - Responsive animation framework for creating unique sliders, presentations, banners, and other step-based applications.
 * [TimelineJS](https://github.com/NUKnightLab/TimelineJS) - TimelineJS: A Storytelling Timeline built in JavaScript
 * [chardin.js](https://github.com/heelhook/chardin.js) - Simple overlay instructions for your apps
+* [shepherd](https://github.com/HubSpot/shepherd) - Guide your users through a tour of your app #hubspot-open-source
+* [intro.js](https://github.com/usablica/intro.js) - A better way for new feature introduction and step-by-step users guide for your website and project.

 ## Progress
 * [pace](https://github.com/HubSpot/pace) - Automatically add a progress bar to your site. #hubspot-open-source